rossfletcher19/JavaTextEditorFXML/README.md

 #### By _**Ross Fletcher 07/2019**_

 ## Features
-  * Jira Text Formatting Notation reference pane with text editing functionality
+  * Jira Text Formatting Notation reference pane with text editing functionality.
+Highlight the text you want to add a Jira text formatting notation to and click one of the links in the left control pane.
   * Auto saving every minute if changes are detected.
   * The first line of the TextArea becomes your files name for quick file creation and saving.